 II.
-A message from your local Source Protection Committee

-P: Progressing Well/On Target - The majority of the Source Protection Plan policies have been implemented and/or are progressing.

-Of legally-binding plan policies that address significant drinking water threats, 100% are implemented or in progress.

-A total of 715 potential existing significant drinking water threats have been identified in the Long Point Region Source Protection Area as of December 31, 2023.
-Of these, 144 threats have been determined through field verification to no longer exist and 319 threats have been reported as managed and no longer pose a significant risk to municipal drinking water sources.
-All municipalities in our Source Protection Area have processes in place to ensure planning decisions conform to our Source Protection Plan and are managing or prohibiting new threats as appropriate.
+A message from your local Source Protection Committee P: Progressing Well / On Target - The majority of the Plan policies have been implemented and/or are progressing.
+All legally binding Plan policies that address significant drinking water threats (100 percent) are implemented or in progress.
+A total of 719 potential existing significant drinking water threats have been identified in the Long Point Region Source Protection Area as of December 31, 2024.
+Of these threats, 160 have been determined through field verification to no longer exist and 324 threats have been reported as managed and no longer pose a significant risk to municipal drinking water sources.
+All municipalities in the Long Point Region Source Protection Area have processes in place to ensure planning decisions conform to the Plan and are managing or prohibiting new threats as appropriate.
 III.
-Our Watershed

-The Long Point Region Source Protection Area (watershed) is drained by more than 30 creeks and tributaries.
+Our Watershed The Long Point Region Source Protection Area (watershed) is drained by more than 30 creeks and tributaries.
 These creeks drain an area of 2,782 square kilometres in portions of Brant, Elgin, Haldimand, Norfolk, and Oxford counties.
 The watershed has ten municipal drinking water systems.
 Three systems are located in Oxford County in the communities of Dereham Centre, Oxford South (communities of Norwich, Otterville and Springford), and the Town of Tillsonburg, all of which are groundwater systems.
 Norfolk County has groundwater sourced municipal drinking water systems in the communities of Delhi, Simcoe and Waterford and surface water sourced municipal drinking water systems (Lake Erie intakes) in the communities of Port Dover and Port Rowan.
 Haldimand County and Elgin County each have one municipal-residential drinking water system within the watershed, the former of which is a surface water system (Lake Erie Intake) and the latter of which is a groundwater system.
 There are also two other municipal drinking water systems serving Long Point Region residents that are sourced outside of the watershed: Mount Elgin and the Bayham Distribution System.
 IV.
-At a Glance: Progress on Source Protection Plan Implementation

-Source Protection Plan Policies and Addressing Significant Risks
+At a Glance: Progress on Source Protection Plan Implementation 1.
+Source Protection Plan Policies and Addressing Significant Risks P: Progressing Well / On Target